Orono, Maine: Geography

+Orono is located along U.S. Route 2 (Route 15 in the now-obsolete New England road marking system).
+Orono marks the eastern terminus of Maine State Route 16, which intersects with U.S. Route 2 in Monument Square in downtown.
+Orono is located at milepost 145 of the Maine Central Railroad, the railroad bridge in town was built in 1885.

+Orono shares land boundaries with Bangor, Veazie, Glenburn, and Old Town, and the Penobscot River forms the boundary with Bradley and Eddington to the east.

 Climate

 This climatic region is typified by large seasonal temperature differences, with warm to hot (and often humid) summers and cold (sometimes severely cold) winters.
 Orono has a warm-summer humid continental climate, according to the Köppen Climate Classification system is "Dfb", thus abbreviated ed in on climate maps.

 Conservation

 The Orono Land Trust operates a number of protected areas in Orono.
 Piney Knoll Conservation Area, situated alongside the Penobscot River, is known for its walking trails and bird-watching.
 The University of Maine also owns a considerable amount of protected land in the town.
 Prominent parcels include Dwight B. Demeritt Forest.

 Demographics

 2010 census

 As of the census of 2010, there were 10,363 people, 2,831 households, and 1,229 families living in the town.
 The population density was 569.7 PD/sqmi.
 There were 3,089 housing units at an average density of 169.8 /mi2.
 The racial makeup of the town was 93.7% White, 1.2% African American, 1.1% Native American, 1.9% Asian, 0.4% from other races, and 1.7% from two or more races.
 Hispanic or Latino of any race were 1.5% of the population.

 There were 2,831 households, of which 17.8% had children under the age of 18 living with them, 32.9% were married couples living together, 7.0% had a female householder with no husband present, 3.5% had a male householder with no wife present, and 56.6% were non-families.
 30.6% of all households were made up of individuals, and 11.9% had someone living alone who was 65 years of age or older.
 The average household size was 2.29 and the average family size was 2.77.

 The median age in the town was 21.8 years.
 8.6% of residents were under the age of 18; 55.9% were between the ages of 18 and 24; 12.2% were from 25 to 44; 13.1% were from 45 to 64; and 10.4% were 65 years of age or older.
 The gender makeup of the town was 51.8% male and 48.2% female.